請更新您的瀏覽器

 View this post on Instagram

-By positioning itself as a Western-owned company claiming to “improve” a beloved Taiwanese product, Bobba appeared to many netizens as simply trying to market bubble tea to a Western audience.
+By positioning itself as a western-owned company claiming to “improve” a beloved Taiwanese product, Bobba appeared to many netizens as simply trying to market bubble tea to a western audience.

-This taps into a long history of Western businesses appropriating Asian culture for profit.
-Take, for instance, Karen Taylor’s The Breakfast Cure, which claimed to sell an “improved” version of congee tailored to Western palates, or nutritionist Arielle Haspel’s ill-fated Lucky Lee’s, a so-called “clean” American-Chinese restaurant that promised Chinese food without the usual “bloated and icky” feeling.
+This taps into a long history of western businesses appropriating Asian culture for profit.
+Take, for instance, Karen Taylor’s The Breakfast Cure, which claimed to sell an “improved” version of congee tailored to western palates, or nutritionist Arielle Haspel’s ill-fated Lucky Lee’s, a so-called “clean” American-Chinese restaurant that promised Chinese food without the usual “bloated and icky” feeling.

 “I started this venture company for many reasons, but primarily to uplift minority entrepreneurs,” Liu told the Bobba founders on Dragons’ Den.
-“Not only do I feel that isn’t happening here, but I would be supporting a business that profits from something deeply tied to my cultural heritage”.
+“Not only do I feel that isn’t happening here, but I would be supporting a business that profits from something deeply tied to my cultural heritage.”

 After an intense online backlash—which Liu later condemned on social media—the company issued an official apology, acknowledging that Liu had “raised very valid points regarding cultural appropriation”.

-Reflecting on the incident, Po Chen of Mother Pearl shares: “Watching the Bobba pitch and Simu Lui's authentic reaction sparked a deep sense of understanding.
+Reflecting on the incident, Chen of Mother Pearl shares: “Watching the Bobba pitch and Simu Lui’s authentic reaction sparked a deep sense of understanding.
 The pitch lacked the reverence and respect that Asian culinary heritage deserves, leading to a rightful backlash from the internet.
-Authenticity is paramount in representing cultural cuisines, and we believe the online community resonated with this sentiment”.
+Authenticity is paramount in representing cultural cuisines, and we believe the online community resonated with this sentiment.”

-True to his values, Liu used the controversy as an opportunity to spotlight Twrl, an Asian-American boba brand, even asking them to send his team a “pitch deck”.
-A potential dream come true for founders Olivia Chen and Pauline Ang, who have been trying to land a spot on Shark Tank for years.
+True to his values, Liu used the controversy as an opportunity to spotlight Twrl, an Asian-American boba brand, even asking them to send his team a pitch deck—a potential dream come true for founders Olivia Chen and Pauline Ang, who have been trying to land a spot on Shark Tank for years.

 READ MORE